Jawad-Alharake/-Biological-Sequence-Retrieval-Analysis-and-Visualization-from-NCBI-/README.md

 ---

 ## 🖋 Author
-Created by Jawad ALHARAKE – [Your Contact/Website]
+Created by Jawad ALHARAKE – https://www.linkedin.com/in/jawad-alharake
 If you use it for research or teaching, a mention is appreciated.